ItsMe-RiiK/Nabdhu/README.md

 # Nabdhu

-A modern, fast, and lightweight Task Manager for Linux, built natively with C++ and FTXUI.
-Inspired by the sleek design of modern system monitors, this tool provides an elegant interface for managing processes, monitoring system performance, and controlling `systemd` services natively in your terminal.
+A fast, lightweight, and highly optimized terminal user interface for system resource monitoring and process management on Linux.
+Built natively in C++ using a custom zero-allocation terminal rendering engine.

 ## 🌟 Features

 - **Process Management**: View all running processes with their CPU & Memory usage.
 Sort them instantly by Name or CPU usage by tapping the `[f]` keybind.
 - **Interactive Performance Graphs**:
-  - Real-time line charts drawn natively in the terminal.
+  - Real-time line charts drawn natively using Braille characters.
   - Monitors global CPU utilization across all cores.
-  - Detailed Memory and Disk usage panes.
+  - Contextually color-graded gauges for Memory and Disk usage.
   - Live Network monitoring with Upload and Download speeds.
 - **Hardware Details**: Displays SysLoad, CPU model, core clocks, and core temps cleanly in the hardware info pane.
 - **Service Manager**: Seamlessly view, start, stop, and restart `systemd` background services without leaving the UI.
-- **Smart Search**: Filter processes and services instantly by simply typing in the search bar.
+- **Smart Search**: Filter processes and services instantly by typing in the search bar.
-- **Modern UI**: Polished responsive flexbox design.
-The UI gracefully re-flows and dynamically adjusts whether you are in full screen or splitting your terminal in half.
+- **Modern UI**: Polished responsive flexbox-style design that gracefully dynamically adjusts whether you are in full screen or splitting your terminal in half.

 ## 🛠️ Prerequisites